adrianalfonso2/task-manager-app/README.md

 ## Code Documentation

-The codebase includes comprehensive comments for all components and functions:
+The codebase includes comments for all components and functions:

-- **Component files**: Include purpose, props documentation, and usage notes
+- **Component files**: This includes purpose, props documentation, and usage notes
-- **Hooks**: Detailed parameter and return value documentation
+- **Hooks**: Have a detailed parameter and return value documentation
-- **Context providers**: Clear explanation of state management approach
+- **Context providers**: Has a clear explanation of state management approach
-- **Style objects**: Notes about theming implementation
+- **Style objects**: Contains notes about theming implementation

 ## Future Enhancements